The best of LFW AW19 day 3: Erdem and JW Anderson

 Where: The National Portrait Gallery painted the perfect backdrop for the collection that brimmed with old-world extravagance.

-The Low-down: Casting his signature moody, romantic lens on aristocratic grandeur, the designer sent down creations rich with volume, elaborate brocades, velvet bows, sumptuous embellishments and texture.
+The Low-down: Casting his unmistakable moody, romantic lens on aristocratic grandeur, the designer sent down creations rich with volume, elaborate brocades, velvet bows, sumptuous embellishments and texture.
 Not forgetting his signature florals, splashed across tiered frocks, pantsuits, coats, sequinned dresses (embellished with ostrich feathers, no less), and voluminous gowns alike.

 Buro loves: That beautiful floral pantsuit!
 Also, the opulent palette that spanned from regal green and purple to delicate blue and vibrant pops of orange and magenta.